thinkinglabs/thinkinglabs.github.io/_drafts/testable-iam-policy-documents.md

 The library does not support `NotPrincipal`, `NotAction` and `NotResource` because I did not need them at the time.
 At some point, I will add support for that too.

+## Conclusion

+By testing IAM Policies before deployment, we can avoid errors before deployments and provide guardrails for engineers.
+Aside from improving compliance to security requirements, it will also accelerate the feedback cycle and increase the delivery throughput significantly.